Key Takeaways:

 London is made up of 32 boroughs, each offering different costs, commutes and lifestyles.
 A good starting point is deciding which broad part of the city suits you best, North, East, South or West London, before narrowing down to specific areas.

 Zones 1 and 2 cover London’s most central neighbourhoods.
-Areas like Westminster, Marylebone, Shoreditch, Islington and Vauxhall offer unbeatable access to transport, culture and amenities.
+Areas like Westminster, Marylebone, Shoreditch, Canary Wharf, Islington and Vauxhall offer unbeatable access to transport, culture and amenities.
 The trade off here is often smaller properties and the highest rents, versus walkability, shorter commutes and a fast-paced, well-connected lifestyle.

 As we move slightly outside of central London, neighbourhoods like Clapham, Camden, Hackney, Hammersmith and Greenwich offer a strong middle ground.
 You’ll often find better value, larger properties and busy high streets, whilst maintaining easy access to central London.
 These areas tend to be very popular with young professionals and house sharers.